 The University of Minnesota requires all international students and their dependents to enroll in the University-sponsored Student Health Benefit Plan unless they are eligible for a waiver.
 To be eligible for a waiver as an International Student, you must be covered by a United States-based employer-sponsored group health plan or the University-sponsored Graduate Assistant Health Plan.
 To learn more about this policy and the University plan, visit www.shb.umn.edu or contact the Office of Student Health Benefits at firstname.lastname@example.org or 612-624-0627.

 You can select your Transfer Orientation date by completing your New Student Checklist.
-For Spring 2018 students, the New Student Checklist will be available beginning November 1.
 It's important to remember that not all colleges come to Orientation each day and you must sign up to attend Transfer Orientation.

 Once on campus, you will complete your Immigration Check-in as part of your Transfer Orientation.
 You will not be allowed to register for courses until your Immigration Check-in is complete.